1 | Tentacled snake |

 6 | Javan dragonsnake |

 This bizarre snake is found in extreme southern Thailand, as well as Indonesia and Malaysia.
 Their dragon name originates from their jewel encrusted scales, which look like an impenetrable hide against a 12th century sword.
-Javan dragonsnakes measure 50cm (females are larger) and inhabit wet forests, swamps and marshes, but also manmade wetlands in agricultural areas like rice paddies.
+Javan dragonsnakes only reach 43.3cm as the confirmed maximum (with females being larger) and inhabit wet forests, swamps and marshes, but also manmade wetlands in agricultural areas like rice paddies.
 This isn’t a shy, retiring species that lives in the heart of rainforests only.

 Due to their unique appearance, Javan dragonsnakes are much sought after by reptile enthusiasts, but they’re tricky to keep, typically dying within a few short weeks.
 Javan dragonsnakes are the sole member of the Xenodermus family.